ibm-cloud-docs/codeengine/service-bind.md

    </tr>
    <tr>
    <td><code>--service-instance</code></td>
-   <td>Specify the name of an existing service instance to bind to the job. this value is required.</td>
+   <td>Specify the name of an existing service instance to bind to the job.
+This value is required.</td>
    </tr>
    <tr>
    <td><code>--service-credential</code></td>
-   <td>The name of the service KEY credentials to bind.</td>
+   <td>The name of the existing service credential to bind.</td>
    </tr>
    </tbody>
    </table>